Coriander Chutney Chicken (Lilli Chatni Anna Murghi Kari)

 To wash the coriander, fill a bowl full of cold water and put the coriander in it.
 Move the coriander around in the water, then take it out and shake off the excess water.

-Throw the ginger, garlic and green chilli into a pestle and mortar, along with a pinch of salt, and bash up to a course paste.
+Throw the ginger, garlic and green chilli into a pestle and mortar, along with a pinch of salt, and bash up to a coarse paste.

 Put the oil into a wide-bottomed, lidded frying pan on a medium heat.
 When it’s hot, add the onions and fry, stirring occasionally, for 6 to 8 minutes, until they are starting to turn golden.
 Transfer half of the onions to a bowl and put to one side.